nataliia-reshetnikova/iam/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

-I'm a graduate in Software Engineering 🎓 from Heritage College, Canada and National Aviation University, Kyiv, Ukraine 🏛.
-I am passionate about making responsible, modern, and beautifully looking web apps. 💡.
+I am Front-end Software Engineer passionate about making responsible, modern, and beautifully looking web apps. 💡 I'm a graduate in Software Engineering 🎓 from Heritage College, Canada and National Aviation University, Kyiv, Ukraine 🏛.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 I'm currently into Front-end Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 Joined Github **5** years ago.